Trump’s fake electors: Here’s the full list - NewsBreak

 The slate of fake electors now includes at least three current candidates for office, including Burt Jones, who won the Republican primary for lieutenant governor in Georgia and will appear on the ballot in November, and Jim Lamon, a candidate for U.S. Senate from Arizona.

 The slate also includes four people who have lost elections since signing their names as fake electors.
 Lou Barletta and Charlie Gerow both ran in the Republican primary for Pennsylvania governor but lost the election in May.
 Kelly Ruh was an alderperson for De Pere, Wisconsin, until recently but lost reelection in April.
-Robert Spindell Jr., a member of the Wisconsin Election Commission, lost his internal commission election to chair the group.
+Robert Spindell Jr., a member of the Wisconsin Election Commission, lost his bid to chair the group in a vote by other election board members.

 - Jake Hoffman, an Arizona state representative.